Last Updated: May 29, 2022

 Online Retail and Online Shoppers

-The user penetration for internet shopping in the UK is expected to reach 86.2% in 2021
+The user penetration for internet shopping in the UK reached 87% in 2020

 Rather than just shop for groceries, customers are also making large purchases online.
 That is evident from the high average revenue per user.
 The increase in ARPU bodes well for the e-commerce industry since it shows the success of their business model when compared to traditional physical retail stores.